ryanjungmin/Alva_Von/index.md

 ### SGM _Korea_
 _Marketing Intern, January 2021 ~ Present_
 - Identify effectiveness and impact of current marketing initiatives with tracking and analysis, and optimize accordingly
+- Present ideas and final deliverables to internal and external teams, and communicate with senior leaders about marketing programs, strategies, and budgets
+- Conceptualize and execute on multi-channel campaigns across the prospect and customer lifecycle, ensuring the alignment of communications and messaging across all channels